LEVAN UNDERGRADUATE FELLOWS

 Alexa Mencia, Dornsife '15

 Alexa Mencia is majoring in International Relations and minoring in Human Rights.
 With her focus on foreign policy analysis, Alexa hopes to influence policy-making globally in order to reduce human rights violations and to promote international peace.
-This semester Alexa is studying abroad at King's College London and is completing coursework in the unique War Studies department.
-In her studies abroad, she hopes to develop her understanding of conflict in order to foster resolution of or deterrence from violence.
+In Spring 2014, Alexa studied abroad at King's College London and completed coursework in the unique War Studies department.
+In her studies abroad, she developed her understanding of conflict in order to foster resolution of or deterrence from violence.
 In past summers, Alexa participated in a field research program in Egypt and Turkey, analyzing the education systems of these two Islamic democracies.
 In September 2013, Alexa presented her research in a panel at the 2013 ISA West Annual Conference, and she is in the process of publishing her work with the Southern California International Review.
 Alexa Mencia is the proud co-founder of the ONE Campaign chapter on USC's campus, an organization that aims to eradicate poverty and preventable disease in sub-Saharan Africa.
 She is also a member of the USC Helenes, a service organization and the official hostesses of USC.
 Alexa hopes that her influence on campus will direct her towards a career path that improves policy and government relations in the future.

 Drew Schmidt, Dornsife '16